jmservera/client-api-test-service-nodejs/README.md

 ## Running the sample

-### Standalone
+### Running the issuer
-To run the sample standalone, just clone the repository, compile & run it.
+To run the sample issuer standalone, just clone the repository, compile & run it.
 It's callback endpoint must be publically reachable, and for that reason, use `ngrok` as a reverse proxy to read your app.

 ```Powershell
 git clone https://github.com/cljung/client-api-test-service-nodejs.git